MusicDataset/md_homepage/content/musics/p/PicturesatanExhibition(4)-Modest Mussorgsky.md

 ---
-title: Modest Mussorgsky - Pictures at an Exhibition (4)
+title: Pictures at an Exhibition (4)
 description: This is the description for Pictures at an Exhibition by Modest Mussorgsky
 composers: [Modest Mussorgsky]
 periods: [Romantic]